altomator/Image_Retrieval/README.md

 The extract step can be performed from the catalog metada (using OAI-PMH and SRU protocols) or directly from the digital documents files (and their OCR).

+External sources may also be used as input: Europeana, The National (UK) Archives (see below).

 #### OAI-PMH
 The OAI-PMH Gallica repository ([endpoint](http://oai.bnf.fr/oai2/OAIHandler?verb=Identify)) can be used to extract still image documents (drawings, photos, posters...)
 The extractMD_OAI.pl script harvests sets of documents or documents.
 Note: this script needs a Web connection (for Gallica OAI-PMH and Gallica APIs).